DPotoyan/Chem324/content/Lec3-0.md

 ## Outline for Lecture 3.0: Schrödinger Equation

 - By combining classical wave equation with key quantum ideas: discretization of energies and wave-particle duality we will arrive at Schrödinger's equation (SE).
 - Schrödinger's equation in its most general form depends on both time and space.
-However, for stationary states  we can use the technique of separation of variables and  turn the time dependent Schrödinger equation (TD-SE) into the time independent Schrödinger equation  (TI-SE).
+However, for stationary states  we can use the technique of separation of variables and  turn the time-dependent Schrödinger equation (TD-SE) into the time-independent Schrödinger equation  (TI-SE).
 The later is of special significance for chemical/biological sciences and will be our main focus in the rest of this course.

- **Time dependent Schrödinger equation (TD-SE) in 1D**
+ **Time-dependent Schrödinger equation (TD-SE) in 1D**

   $$i\hbar \frac{\partial \psi(x,t)}{\partial t} =\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x,t)$$

-  **Time independent Schrödinger equation (TI-SE) in 1D**
+  **Time-independent Schrödinger equation (TI-SE) in 1D**

   $$E\psi(x)=\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x)$$